greenm01/vb4x/docs/vb4x_specs.md

 If an enemy fleet has orders to bombard, invade, or blitz a colony, a Starbase provides the first line of planetary defense.

-In the special circumstance that an escorted Starbase is orphaned by a retreat, the Starbase will will screen other orphans and go straight to combat with enemy Task Forces.
+In the special circumstance that an escorted Starbase is orphaned by a retreat, the Starbase will screen other orphans and go straight to combat against enemy forces.

 ## 5\.6 Planetary Bombardment